wp-plugins/wp-power-stats/readme.txt

 == Description ==

-The missing statistics feature from Wordpress is now available.

-One click install, and you will have an insight about your wordpress site's visitors.
+Track your visitors with WP Power stats.

+No need to write any code, integrate scripts or use any 3rd party services.
+Just install it with one click & enjoy!

+Be in control of your site visitors information.

-This beautiful & easy to use plugin gives you a quick glance at your visitors's time of visits, browsers, operating systems and much more.
+This easy to use plugin gives you a quick glance at your visitors's time of visits, browsers, operating systems and much more.

-The plugin is fully integrated in Wordpress, no need to write any code.
-Just install & enjoy!
+The plugin is fully integrated in Wordpress, which makes it fast, secure and reliable.

-Check out your visitor's:
+Statistics features:

 * Page views
 * Devices